- Gender and Relationships»

 Similarly, women sometimes take too much onus on child rearing.
 For example, If a child grows up to be mischievous and unable to perform well at school.
 Its definitely an issue to be concerned about.
 No doubt.
 But, more often than not, mothers may feel a great deal of that onus placed upon their shoulders.

 The issues relating to our children fall under the responsibilities of both parents and perhaps, to a certain extent on the child as well.
-Both parents should be emotionally and physically present.
+Parents should be emotionally and physically present.
 If they are not for any reason; they should take equal responsibility for not doing their share.
+Its a joint effort and its shameful to point fingers at one another.
+Its not one parent's sole responsibility to educate and nurture the child.
+Its truly baffling.
+Imagine a CEO pass responsibility to the CFO for the outcome of a particular new acquisition.

 Why not hold the father equally responsible?
 Perhaps it may be due to the fact that the father was not there for most of the days or perhaps he was not interested in equally sharing the workload.
 In some instances, the father may even argue without merit that the mother must not have taken ample care of the child's upbringing.
 Obviously, this is quite unfair.